-Professor Zhang joins the College of Business faculty after completing his PhD in Finance at Washington State University.
-He teaches in the undergraduate, MBA, and DBA programs.
-His teaching interests include financial management, corporate finance, investments, financial modeling, and financial derivatives.
-In his leisure time, he enjoys playing tennis, soccer and badminton.
+Professor Chengping Zhang joins the College of Business faculty after completing his PhD in finance at Washington State University.
+His research interests include investments, asset pricing, institutional investors, and behavioral finance.
+He teaches financial management, corporate finance, investments, financial analysis and modeling, and conceptual foundations of finance in the undergraduate, MBA and DBA programs.
+In his leisure time, he enjoys playing tennis, badminton, and golf.

 Professor Zhang Teaches: